giuthas/satkit/docs/Roadmap.markdown

 # SATKIT 1.0 Roadmap

-Items will only be marked as done, once clean up is also done.

 - [ ] GUI
   - [ ] Boundaries and labels
     - [x] selection of tier that will be displayed over the graphs